 Article 17.
 Responsibility for implementation

-1. In the extracting process of the management information system for forestry sector, if there are any problems, difficulties or in need of advice, support network management unit, the using units should contact with the Office of Vietnam Administration of Forestry.
+1. In the extracting process of the management information system for forestry sector, if there are any problems, difficulties or in need of advice, or technical support by the network management unit, the using units should contact the Office of Vietnam Administration of Forestry.

-2. The units, officers, servants and employees of the Vietnam Administration of Forestry responsibility for the implementation of this Regulation.
+2. The units, officers, servants and employees of the Vietnam Administration of Forestry bear the responsibility for the implementation of this Regulation.

-3. The heads of the units under the Vietnam Administration of Forestry have responsibility for directing and monitoring the officers, servants and employees of their units to comply with this regulation contents.
+3. The heads of the units under the Vietnam Administration of Forestry bear the responsibility for directing and monitoring the officers, servants and employees of their units to comply with this regulation contents.

 Article 18.
 Handle violations

-1. All of violated activities will be disciplined according to the nature and extent of violations and following regulations of existing laws.
-If the violation causes damage to property, equipment, information, data on computer networks, the must be responsible for compensation and discipline prescribed by law.
+1. All of violated activities will be disciplined according to the specific nature and extent of violations and following regulations of existing laws.
+If any violation causes damage to property, equipment, information, data on computer networks, the violators must be responsible for compensation and discipline prescribed by law.

 Article 19.
 Organization and funding for implementation

-the Ministry of Agriculture and Rural Development provide funding for the Vietnam Administration of Forestry to operate the system and maintain the operation of the network, server system services, electronic portal, etc.
+Annually the Ministry of Agriculture and Rural Development provide funding for the Vietnam Administration of Forestry to operate the system and maintain the operation of the network, server system services, electronic portal, etc.

-The units using the system have to develop a plan and fund to maintain their activities.
+The units using the system have to develop a working plan and secure operational funds to maintain their activities.